Baker urges residents to get COVID vaccine when eligible after receiving first dose

 “We expect to see increased shipments of J&J in the weeks ahead,” Baker said.
 “Right now, this week’s shipment should be thought of as sort of a one-time allocation.

-Baker said the state continues to outperform the rest of the county in vaccinating eligible residents.
-As of Tuesday, more than 2.5 million Bay Staters have received at least one dose of the vaccine.
+Baker took time to point out that state continues to outperform many others in vaccinating eligible residents.
+As of Tuesday, more than 2.5 million Bay Staters had received at least one dose of the vaccine.

-Baker also announced that the state’s COVID-19 metrics have been relatively flat in recent days
+Baker noted that the state’s COVID-19 metrics have also been relatively flat in recent days.

 “There are clear signs that we are getting a little closer to returning to normal,” Baker said.
 “Many businesses are starting to reopen, vaccines are letting family see their friends and family that they haven’t been able to see for months, and this week many elementary schools across the commonwealth that have been remote only returned to the classroom.”